YaroslavNest/digit-recognizer-MNIST/README.md

 Educational project: Kaggle **Digit Recognizer** competition.
 Path from a simple tabular baseline (CatBoost) to MLP and then CNN.

+> This repository is intentionally lightweight.
+All experimentation lives in notebooks, and no attempt is made to provide a production-ready package, automated tests, or CI.

 ## Progress